Much of my jewellery practice is bespoke; making wearable pieces for a diverse range of clients in styles and materials that best suit them.

 The cost of commissioned work varies greatly and depends on the complexity of the piece and the materials used.

-My clients generally spend in excess of $3,000 once design and fabrication are considered.
-However, I do my best to accommodate smaller budgets.
+My clients usually spend in excess of $3,000 once gemstones, gold and fabrication are considered.
+However, I am always pleased to reuse clients metals and gems, and I do my best to accommodate smaller budgets.
+Tell me your budget when we first talk then we can work together to make a plan that suits you.